 "I wonder how neurons adapt: adaptation takes place as soon as the sound environment becomes familiar.
 Once the neurons encounter with the surrounding sound environment five or six times, they are able to adapt to two times faster than when they meet a new environment for the first time.
 This process we call "meta-adaptation" - said Professor David McAlpine, author of the study.

 The results indicate that the animal's ability to adapt to different environment noise level is more complex than previously thought, and explains why some people find it difficult to penetrate into the conversation in a noisy environment.

-In the study, researchers measured the neural response in guinea pigs, because their hearing range similar to that of men.
+In the study, researchers measured the neural response in guinea pigs, because their hearing range similar to the human.
 Experiments have shown that part of the brain kept sound memories far longer than anticipated due to the feedback loop.
 Researchers have shown a previously unknown link between the midbrain and the auditory cortex.